 - We ate very well in Bon Ton Bistro and Waygoose Café, both located in the Leura Mall.
 My 6 year old tried the Dijon escargots and she said that were delicious.
 She keeps asking to go back to the Blue Mountains to eat escargots in the Bon Ton Bistro!
 I tried the gazpacho (Spanish traditional cold soup) of the Waygoose Café and I can reassure you that it was nearly as good as the one that I make.

 - Finally, did you know that Leura and Katoomba have the best cafes for chocoholics?
 I saved this information for my next post.
-But, meanwhile, you might want to do a search of The Blue Mountains Chocolate Company, Josophan’s Chocolate Shop / Café Madeleine, and The Gingerbread House.
+But, meanwhile, you might want to do a search of The Blue Mountains Chocolate Company, Josophan’s Chocolate Shop / Café Madeleine, and the super kid friendly Gingerbread House.

 Other attractions of the area are the Scenic World, the Everglades Mall, the Leuralla Toy and Railway Museum, the Echo Point Lookout, etc. Check these articles out!